NSCarvalho/java-training-course/materials/13 - junit5_mockito_slides.md

 ✅ You learned:
 - How to structure tests with JUnit 5
 - How to use assertions and lifecycle annotations
+- How to use `assertThrows()` in JUnit 5
+- How to test custom and built-in exceptions
 - How to mock and verify behavior with Mockito
+- How to use mocks to simulate exception conditions

 🔗 [Course GitHub Repository](https://github.com/NSCarvalho/java-training-course)